-If you care about performance as much as we do, you might be concerned about slowing down the startup time.
-We've taken that into consideration.
-To reduce startup time, the Less compile is performed on a separate thread.
+If you care about performance as much as we do you might be concerned about slowing down the startup time.
+We've taken that into consideration and perform the Less compile on a separate thread.

 Compiling from the Site Detail Page